 One is that like most animals we learn combat and even health through play.
 Play is a mechanism of learning.

 Two, we do for long periods what gives us pleasure.
 If training doesn’t provide pleasure, and your life is not immediately at risk, you will stop training pretty quickly.

 The joy approach leads to some problems particularly with teens new to the training process in that they will go through bouts where the play is foolish or it conditions poor responses.
 Such responses are a problem, because you do exactly what you do in training only not as well.
 If you are doing foolish things, you will also do them in real life, in exactly the same way.

 The lesson of the 10% rule is that our minds behave in very different ways under stress than they do in day to day living.

 People that have not been exposed to those stressors do not understand the difference in the two minds, and make many training errors as a result.
 As training increases those stressors, the student starts to understand how he or she behaves under stress and the percentage changes.

 For the most part, I haven’t talked about qi gong in this article, but let’s take a look at it.
 What does qi gong do?

 Well, it dramatically and rapidly decreases a person’s stress responses.

 In fact, I’ve run several trials among trained students and first-time, walking in the door students with a galvanic skin response meter.
-Those tests show drops between 90% and 400% drop (from baseline) in stress.
+Those tests show drops in stress of about 90%.
 Going to sleep will not drop your stress level the same amount!

 Stress changes the way you think and what you are able to do.
 Much of the 10% rule is caused by the mind under stress.
 A person taking qi gong regularly outperforms other people under stress, because the 10% rule changes for him or her.
 It becomes a different number, with between a 10 to 70% gain in performance.